We Represent Veterans Nationwide. Here Are Reviews From Just a Few Of Our Satisfied Clients:

 Exposure To Agent Orange Key Factor In The Struggle To Obtain Veterans Benefits!

-VA Delaying and Denying Veterans Who Suffer from Horrific Illness.
+VA Delaying and Denying Veterans Who Suffer from Agent Orange Effects.

 Agent Orange was a herbicide mixture used by the military during the Vietnam War; much of it contained a dangerous chemical contaminant called dioxin.